sadish-vat/RMZ-Incredibles/README.md

 # RMZ-Incredibles
-This is to maintain the code of my team in RMZ hackathon
+This repository is to maintain the code of my team in RMZ hackathon